What you'll study

 Reading the World: Intercultural Encounters

-This module introduces you to writing which crosses international borders and cultural boundaries.
+This module introduces you to writing which crosses borders and boundaries.
 Focussing principally upon novels and short stories published in English between 1818 and 2018, you will examine a series of intertextual encounters between writers variously engaged in the exploration of fundamental and enduring questions relating to individual and cultural identity.

 Second year modules